aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     - *RepositoryName*: The name of the repository (full name of repository with path for CodeStarConnection; repository name for AWS CodeCommit).
     - *RepoBranch*: The name of branch that will trigger the CodePipeline run.
 Default is 'main'.
     - *SNSPipelineApprovalEmail*: The email that will receive and approve pipeline approval notifications.
+    - *OrgManagementAccount*: Account Id of the Organizations management account.
 6. (Optional) If you set *GeneratePermissionSetsAndMappings* to 'true', upload the *src/automation-code/permission-set-and-mapping-files-generator/auto-generate-permissionsets-mapping-files.py* file to the root of the S3 bucket (Bucket name starts with 'icpermsetmapping').
 Once uploaded, an EventBridge Rule will automatically trigger the CodeBuild Project to generate necessary JSON files and directory structure.
 You can navigate to CodeBuild > Build Projects > IC-GeneratePermissionSetsAndMappingFiles to check the status of the build.
 This will read your existing Identity Center configuration and generate a *identity-center-mapping-info* folder with necessary files in the S3 Bucket, which you can use in the next step before running the automation.
 7. Create your own permission sets json defination files as well as the account assignment defination file "global-mapping.json" and "target-mapping.json".
 Note, if you chose to perform the optional Step 6 above, the existing permission sets and mapping files will be in the S3 bucket.
 You can replace the files in *identity-center-mapping-info* folder in this repository with the one generated in the S3 bucket.
 8. Push the following files to your CodeCommit repository, e.g. Linux tree structure: